Mehrsa Baradaran: Bibliography

 Baradaran's first book, How the Other Half Banks: Exclusion, Exploitation, and the Threat to Democracy, was published in 2015.
 In the book, she proposes postal banking, an idea that was endorsed by Bernie Sanders and Elizabeth Warren.
 On October 15, 2015, Baradaran gave a speech on the book to the American Postal Workers Union and the National Association of Letter Carriers, where she again proposed a return to postal banking, which was discontinued in 1967.
 The book has been featured in a number of publications, including the New York Times, The Atlantic, the Financial Times.

 In 2017, Baradaran published her second book, The Color of Money: Black Banking and the Racial Wealth Gap, the Harvard University Press.
 The book, which explores how a racially-segregated financial system built and maintained the racial wealth gap, inspired Netflix to commit $100 million to support Black communities.

+Baradaran's third book, The Quiet Coup: Neoliberalism and the Looting of America was published in 2024.
+In a starred review, Kirkus called it "essential reading to understand the state of the nation."